Table of Contents

 All students who want to successfully complete the finance recruiting process must demonstrate their basic understanding of valuation.
 Such questions are typically not hard – if one takes the time to prepare and understand the basic valuation concepts.
-Below we have selected most common valuation questions you should expect to see during the recruiting process.
+Below we have selected the most common valuation interview questions you should expect to see during the recruiting process.

-1. How do you value a company?
+Q. How do you value a company?

 This question, or variations of it, should be answered by talking about 2 primary valuation methodologies: